Divyanshu-2915/State-List-Search/README.md

   1. useState - for managing the state of States and Messages.
   2. Arrow Functions - for using useState variables in a react function without any error.
   3. Event Handler: for the selection of a country from the dropdown menu, updates state variables, and displays error messages if necessary.
+  4.  map method - for displaying the data.